PasifikTelekom/Pasifik-Panel-API-PHP/README.md

 ## Installation
 Download source code.

-Unzip package and enter to `main/` directory
+Unzip package and enter to `main/` directory.

 Copy `pasifik.php` file to your directory.

 ## Usage